 I just love to find an old brick road.
 This one used to be US 50 as it entered Illinois after crossing the Wabash River from Vincennes, Indiana.

-You may have noticed that there’s no bridge in that photo.
-It’s been gone for probably 75 years.
-I found this postcard image of the bridge that led to this brick road.
+The bridge that used to connect to this brick road has been gone since the 1930s.
+I found this postcard image of that bridge.
 One part of the bridge was a steel arch truss, and another part was a wooden covered bridge!

 Since 1933, a series of grand arches has linked Vincennes to Illinois.
 Here’s the bridge from the Vincennes side.
-But even this is no longer US 50; the road bypasses town to the north and crosses the Wabash over a bridge named after Red Skelton.
+But even this is no longer US 50; the road bypasses town to the north and crosses the Wabash over a bridge named after Red Skelton, who grew up here.